josephxbrick/documentorganizer/README.md

 Note that the hash character in the default override text (which you see above) will be replaced by the page number, so if you want your page numbers listed in the format "Page 1" you would make the default override text "Page #"

-### Section numbering
+## Section numbering

-The plugin prefixes the name and section titles with section numbering (which is a value like 1.0, 1.1, 2.0, etc.) followed by a hyphen, which can be either a dash, an n-dash, or an m-dash.
+The plugin prefixes the section names and page names section numbering (which is a value like 1.0, 1.1, 2.0, etc.) followed by a hyphen, which can be either a dash, an n-dash, or an m-dash.
 It assumes all existing titles either start with just a title with no section prefix, or are titles that already have the section prefix.

 Important: the code here is not as robust as it could be, so avoid using a dash anywhere within the title of the page; the only dash in the text override should be the one separating the section number from the page title.

 ## Callouts and the callout listing

 Coming soon.
+For now, examine `tocsample.sketch` in this repository

-### Troubleshooting
+## Troubleshooting

-If you have any issues, check out the sample.sketch file in this repository.
+### The table of contents is in the wrong order

+Make sure the tops of each row of artboards are aligned perfectly.

+### Section numbering in the table of contents is messed up

+Go to the artboard(s) that with the bad section number and remove the section prefix (including the dash) from the text override of the artboard's title instane.